Pornographic film actor: Health issues

 In the 1980s, there was an outbreak of HIV/AIDS in the pornographic film industry which caused many deaths.
 This led to the creation of the Adult Industry Medical Health Care Foundation (AIM) in 1998, which voluntarily tested the pornographic performers for HIV, chlamydia and gonorrhea every 30 days; and twice a year for hepatitis, syphilis and HSV.
 AIM closed all its operations in May 2011.

 Since 2011, STI testing for pornographic performers is being monitored by Free Speech Coalition, which set up the Adult Production Health and Safety Services (APHSS) system, now known as Performer Availability Screening Services (PASS).
 Performers are tested every fourteen days for HIV, syphilis, gonorrhea, chlamydia, hepatitis B and C and trichomoniasis.
-According to PASS, there has not be an on-set transmission of HIV on a regulated set since 2004.
+According to PASS, there has not been an on-set transmission of HIV on a regulated set since 2004.

 Awards

-Exceptional performance of pornographic actors and actresses is recognized in the AVN Awards, XRCO Awards and XBIZ Awards.
+Exceptional performance of pornographic film actors and actresses is recognized in the AVN Awards, XRCO Awards and XBIZ Awards.
 The AVN Awards are film awards sponsored and presented by the American adult video industry trade magazine AVN (Adult Video News).
 They are called the "Oscars of porn".
 The AVN Awards are divided into nearly 100 categories, some of which are analogous to industry awards offered in other film and video genres, and others that are specific to pornographic/erotic film and video.
 The XRCO Awards are given by the X-Rated Critics Organization annually.
 The Venus Awards are presented each year in Berlin as part of the Venus Berlin trade fair.

 Media

 Media and press coverage

-With some notable or occasional exceptions, pornographic actors are not generally reported on by mainstream media.
+With some notable or occasional exceptions, pornographic film actors are not generally reported on by mainstream media.
 As a result, specialized publications (or trade journals) emerged to serve as a source of information about the industry, its business dealings, trends and forecasts, as well as its personnel.
-Two of the predominant media outlets are Adult Video News and the X-Rated Business journal known as XBIZ.
+Two of the predominant media outlets are Adult Video News and XBIZ.
 Certain performers also have had their public accounts blocked on social media platforms.

 The Internet Adult Film Database (IAFD) lists adult film productions dating back to the 1970s, the performers in those films, and the associated directors.

 Autobiographies

-A number of pornographic actors and actresses have written autobiographies, including the following:
+A number of pornographic film actors and actresses have written autobiographies, including the following: